Yandex Cloud

 • HTTP router.

-• Virtual host.
-You can connect the security profile to multiple virtual hosts at once.
+• Virtual host: You can associate the security profile with multiple virtual hosts at once.

-To connect the profile to another L7 load balancer, click Add load balancer.
+To associate the profile with another L7 load balancer, click Add load balancer.

 5. Click Connect.
 If the selected hosts are already connected to another security profile, confirm the connection.